diegomp-econ21/demand-inflation-capitalstructure-basedmacromodel/README.md

 # demand-inflation-capitalstructure-basedmacromodel
-Attempt at a Macro model which tries to reflect conventional Keynesian aggregate demand dynamics with an Austrian-inspired capital structure restriction and Phillips Curve.
+Attempt at a Macro model which tries to reflect conventional Keynesian aggregate demand dynamics with an Austrian-inspired capital structure restriction and Phillips Curve (MATLAB).

 IS-FP-PC Macroeconomic Simulation Model (Keynes-Garrison-Phillips)